D00MSDAYDEVICE/minqlx/README.md

 Damage can be set to a specific amount per hit or proportional in your server config<br>
 <br>
 **Required:**<br>
 + Shino's minqlx fork until the master is updated.
+This is needed from the damage hook.
 You can get it/compile it from [HERE](https://github.com/mgaertne/minqlx).<br>
 + A factory or server with `g_friendlyfire = 1`<br>

 Fixed slap damage:<br>